Institut Supérieur de Marketing du Luxe (Sup de Luxe): History

 The institute was created in collaboration by Cartier.

 The Institut Supérieur de Marketing du Luxe was founded by Alain-Dominique Perrin, in collaboration with Cartier in 1990.
 By creating the Institut Supérieur de Marketing du Luxe, Cartier first trained a large number of its managers and then offered other brands creative profiles with the values of the sector.

-Sup de luxe was the first educational institute in France specialising in the luxury management.
-The absence of luxury management schools is what gave Perrin his initial idea of founding the institute.
+Sup de luxe was the first educational institute in France specialising in luxury management, its creations motivated by the absence of such institutions.
 Its initial aim was to produce young managers and experts in the luxury field and to stimulate research into luxury on a global scale.

-Sup de luxe is a subdivision of the school mayor EDC Paris Business School acquired by the Planeta group in 2017.
+Sup de Luxe is a subdivision of the school mayor EDC Paris Business School acquired by the Planeta group in 2017.
 Sup de Luxe is not recognized as a business school.
 As a result, an RNCP title diploma is issued in agreement with the ministry.

+Sup de Luxe is currently based at the La Villette Campus in Paris' 19th Arrdondissement.